DavidMoraisFerreira/ChargingStations2GeoJson/README.md

  ChargingStations2GeoJson [![Build Status](https://travis-ci.org/DavidMoraisFerreira/ChargingStations2GeoJson.svg?branch=master)](https://travis-ci.org/DavidMoraisFerreira/ChargingStations2GeoJson)
 ==================

 Converts the Dataset of public EV charging stations in Luxembourg into a format (GeoJSON) that is more suited for importing in [OpenStreetMap](https://www.openstreetmap.org).
 This Dataset is provided by [Chargy.lu](https://chargy.lu/) and published under the Creative Commons Zero License on the [Luxembourgish Data Platform](https://data.public.lu/en/datasets/bornes-de-chargement-publiques-pour-voitures-electriques/).

-The Import process is documented on the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Chargy_Import_Luxembourg)
+The import process is documented on the [OpenStreetMap Wiki Page](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Chargy_Import_Luxembourg).

+:star: This project has been featured as a best-practice re-use in the [Luxembourg Factsheet](https://www.europeandataportal.eu/sites/default/files/country-factsheet_luxembourg_2018.pdf) published in the 2018 [European Open Data Maturity Report](https://www.europeandataportal.eu/)!

 ## Tagging Scheme